peterhinch/micropython-async/TUTORIAL.md

 ```

 The problem here is that while the `flag` is `False` the loop never yields to
 the scheduler so no other task will get to run.
-The fix is:
+The correct approach is:

 ```python
 async def good_code():